 • The size of the cake pops is up to you.
 I made 22 decent sized ones, but they can be made smaller and make a double batch using the same recipe.

-• I shaped my cake pops slightly flatter because the shape feels more sci-fi, and I like that it made them look more like mini horizons.
+• I shaped my cake bites slightly flatter because the shape feels more sci-fi, and I like that it made them look more like mini horizons.
 But, you can make them spherical if preferred.

 • Chill the cake pops in the fridge with the popsicle sticks in them.
 That way the buttercream clings to the sticks as they chill and you get a more secure hold.